foresta-network/EasyA-Foresta/README.md

 ### [Foresta Front-end Application](#foresta-front-end-application)

-Built with Next.js, designed for seamless interaction with the blockchain, facilitating a robust platform for Natural Reserve's community governance, KYC verification, carbon credit trading, and Data Lake access to auditng, monitoring and verification.
+Built with Next.js, designed for seamless interaction with the blockchain, facilitating a robust platform for Natural Reserve's community governance, KYC verification, carbon credit trading, and Data Lake access to auditing, monitoring and verification.

 [View Documentation](foresta-front-end/README.md)